-Although Chinese New Year officially 'starts' on 5th February, it actually lasts until 19th February.
-Here are a few somewhat surprising traditions and superstitions you may not already know about Chinese New Year...
+Although Chinese New Year officially 'starts' on 10th February, it actually lasts 16 days, with the Lantern Festival marking the end of the celebrations.
+Here are a few somewhat surprising traditions and superstitions you may not already know about Chinese New Year.

 Little Year comes first

 Preparations for the Chinese New Year celebrations begin on 28th January (That's the Solar date.
 The Lunar date is 23rd December) and last until New Years Eve (4th February).
 It's tradition to clean your house during this time, to sweep away bad luck.
 Sugar melons, baked wheat cakes and tofu soup are the food of choice during Little Year.